DenisCarriere/geocoder/docs/providers/Mapbox.rst

     "200 Queen St W, Toronto, M5T 1T9, Ontario, Canada"
     ...

 For consistency purpose, geocoder also accepts other formats for the 'proximity' parameter, which could be a bbox, bounds or a dictionnary with all directions.
-Please refer to teh page ':doc:`/results`' for more details.
+Please refer to :ref:`this section <bbox>` for more details.

 Command Line Interface